anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 "Agent-proximity" is a weaker assertion then "proximity".
 It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}
-"agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent and not directly to the pledge as defined in {{exchanges_uc2}}.
+"agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
 Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) EE certificate and has no proof-of-possession of the corresponding private key for the certificate.
-The pledge accepts the LDevID(Reg) provisionally until it receives the voucher as described in  {{exchanges_uc2_3}}.
+The pledge therefore accepts the LDevID(Reg) provisionally until it receives the voucher as described in  {{exchanges_uc2_3}}.

 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

 In contrast, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
-The provisionally accepted LDevID(Reg) EE certificate can be verified after the voucher has been processed by the pledge through a verification of an additional signature of the returned voucher by the registrar if contained (optional feature).
+The provisionally accepted LDevID(Reg) EE certificate can be verified after the voucher has been processed by the pledge.
+If the returned voucher includes an additional signature by the registrar, the pledge can also verify that the registrar possesses the corresponding private key.

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}

 In contrast to BRSKI the pledge acts as server.
-It is triggered by the registrar-agent for the generation of the pledge-voucher-request and pledge-enrollment-request objects as well as for the processing of the response objects and the generation of status information.
+It is triggered by the registrar-agent for the generation of the PVR and PER objects as well as for the processing of the response objects and the generation of status information.
 Due to the use of the registrar-agent, the interaction with the domain registrar is changed as shown in {{exchangesfig_uc2_1}}.
 To enable interaction with the registrar-agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.

 The following endpoints are defined for the *pledge* in this document.
 The URI path begins with "http://www.example.com/.well-known/brski" followed by a path-suffix that indicates the intended operation.

 ~~~~